 Prerequisite: Provide an acceptable criminal history background check.
-Students must be capable of college level academic work (currently 10th grade level on a TVCC approved test).
+Students must be capable of college level academic work (TSI score of 340 math and 346 for reading).

-This is the introduction to the relationship between legal aspects and ethics in health care, with emphasis on responsibilities of health care professionals and paraprofessionals.
-It includes: Health Insurance Portability and Accountability Act (HIPAA), medical records, confidentiality of protected information, employment credentials, elements of lawsuits and issues related to access to care.
-It addresses the beginning of life, death and dying, right to live/right to die related legal issues in Texas, and it includes current healthcare social, legal and ethical situations including personal values.
+Introduction to the relationship between legal aspects and ethics in health care, with emphasis on responsibilities of health care professionals and paraprofessionals.
+It includes: Health Insurance Portability and Accountability ACT (HIPAA), medical records, confidentiality of protected information, employment, credentials, elements of lawsuits and issues related to access to care.
+It addresses the beginning of life, death and dying, right to live/right to die legal issues in Texas, and includes current health care social, legal and ethical situations including personal values.
 The course also emphasizes professional writing and communication skills for the medical profession.
-This course may be taught as a hybrid course with a combination of online instruction and student/instructor interaction.
-Requires computer/web access.
+Requires computer web access.

-MDCA 1260 Clinical- Medical/Clinical Assistant (Externship and Capstone) (2-0-0-12) (Course syllabus contains specific requirements)
+MDCA 1260 Clinical- Medical/Clinical Assistant (Externship and Capstone) (2-2-10-0) (Course syllabus contains specific requirements)